yiisoft/yii2/docs/guide/output-data-widgets.md

 ### Separate filter form

-Most of the times using GridView filters in table headers is enough, but in case you need a separate filter form, you can easily add it as well.
+Most of the time using GridView filters in table headers is enough, but in case you need a separate filter form, you can easily add it as well.
 You can create partial view `_search.php` with the following contents:

 ```php